 - A change of name certificate issued by Australian Registry of Births, Deaths and Marriages.

 - An Australian marriage certificate issued by a state or territory (church or celebrant-issued certificates are not accepted).

 Commencement of identity documents

-Provide one of the below (must have your full name):
+Provide one of the below (first, middle and family name):

 - Full Australian birth certificate (not an extract or birth card)

 - Australian Visa current at the time of entry to Australia as a resident or tourist supported by current overseas passport*

 - Current ImmiCard issued by Department of Home Affairs (previously the Department of Immigration and Border Protection) that enables the cardholder to prove their visa and/or migration status and enrol in services*